Sp3ctral/ML-Cell-Analyzer/README.md

 3. Verify that your install works as expected using the testing steps described in the [Miniconda installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html)

-### Linux

-Some distributions package Miniconda; try searching for `conda` or `miniconda` with your system package manager (e.g., `apt`, `dnf`).
-For example, on recent versions of Fedora, you can run `dnf install conda` to install Conda.
-Note that these packaged versions may be somewhat out of date, however, that is usually not an issue in day-to-day use unless you are reliant on bleeding-edge features of the `conda` executable itself.

-If not available in your system package manager out of the box, you can also add [repositories for RPM- and Debian-based distributions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/rpm-debian.html), and then install Conda using your system package manager.

-In all other cases, follow the [Linux installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) on the Conda website.

 ## Environment Setup

 Once you have Conda installed, you will need to set up a Conda environment that contains Python itself and all of the supporting packages we'll be using in the project.